ServerlessOpsIO/serverlessops-workshops/04-security/01-application/README.md

 </p>
 </details>

+Make note of the API key you received back.
+You will need that in steps 4 and 5.

 ### 4. Request a member of fleet using `curl`

 Attempt to use curl to request a ride.

 Start by getting an HTTP endpoint for requesting a ride from _wild-rydes-ride-fleet_.
 Do this by running `sls info` in the _wild-rydes-ride-fleet_ directory.
 There will only be one endpoint in the _endpoints_ section of the output.